CovertLab/vEcoli/doc/gcloud.rst

     "gcloud": {
       # Name of image build-runtime.sh built/will build
       "runtime_image_name": ""
-      # Boolean, can put false if requirements.txt did not change since the last
+      # Boolean, can put false if uv.lock did not change since the last
       # time a workflow was run with this set to true
       "build_runtime_image": true,
       # Name of image build-wcm.sh built/will build